melondonkey/50juliasolutions/README.md

 50 Julia Solutions
 =================

-50 Challenging Problems--Solved with Julia!
+50 Challenging Problems in Probability--Solved with Julia!

 To teach myself Julia, I've decided to work through Frederick Mosteller's Book, <i>Fifty Challenging Problems in Probability With Solutions</i>, solving the problems using simulations in Julia.
 This is the code for the solutions.
 Out of respect for copyright, I have not included the problem text, but the book can be cheaply obtained on Amazon (and many problems can be seen in the preview).